peekler/Business-Intelligence-Demos/Docker/README.md

 ## Pre-requisites

-* Docker CE: free to install on Linux, Mac and Windows
+* Docker Desktop: free to install on Linux, Mac and Windows

 ## Starting Elasticsearch and Kibana on Docker